joshb88/joshb88.github.io/script.md

 <br>
 You are all the very closest friends and family Kristopher and Alexia have; thank you all for understanding and helping to make this day as special as possible.
 And, with that, what do you say we get these two married?!

-## Processional
+# Processional

 There may not be too much said during this particular part.
 Just get the cue from Victor to know when to tell everyone to stand for Alexia.

-As she arrives at Kris, ask her father,
+As she arrives at Kris, ask her father:

 > Who gives this woman to be wedded to this man?